 Crab Pan Sauce:

 Heat the oil in a pan over moderate heat.
-Add the onions, garlic, fennel, and pepper flakes.
+Add the onions, 2 cloves garlic, fennel and pepper flakes.
 Cook the vegetables, stirring often, for 3 minutes.

 Add the thyme leaves, tarragon leaves, bay leaf, cream, vermouth and stock to the pan.
 Increase the heat to high and reduce the sauce by half, about 10 to 12 minutes.
 Remove and discard the bay leaf.